centreon/centreon-plugins/docs/en/developer/guide.rst

   # ...
   # Authors : <your name> <<your email>>

-Next, describe your **package** name : it matches your mode directory.
+Next, describe your **package** name: it matches your mode directory.

 .. code-block:: perl

   package path::to::plugin::mode::mode1;

-Declare used libraries (always the same) :
+Declare used libraries (always the same):

 .. code-block:: perl